-To mitigate potential volatility in reinsurance market conditions, we currently purchase XOL reinsurance coverage at two different renewals during the year, on January 1st and on June 1st.
-Additionally, we divide our catastrophe XOL treaty into multiple layers and place many of the layers on alternating 24 month contracts.
+We divide our catastrophe XOL treaty into multiple layers.
 At each reinsurance treaty renewal, we consider any plans to change the underlying insurance coverage we offer, our current capital, our risk appetite, and the cost and availability of reinsurance coverage.
-Many of our reinsurance contracts have multi-year terms and additional features, such as expanded coverage windows for catastrophe events, that we believe provide us with significant protection and flexibility should market conditions change.
-In the event of a catastrophe that impacts our reinsurance contracts, our contracts typically include prepaid reinstatements that limits our net loss to \$5 million retention per event.
-For layers that are not reinstateable (commonly known as "single shot") such as Torrey Pines Re, the we have arranged cascading coverage that drops down in order to eliminate any potential gap in coverage in the catastrophe program for subsequent event(s).
+Many of our reinsurance contracts have additional features, such as expanded coverage windows for catastrophe events, that we believe provide us with significant protection and flexibility should market conditions change.
+In the event of a catastrophe that impacts our reinsurance contracts, our contracts typically include prepaid reinstatements that limits our net loss to \$10 million retention per event.
+For layers that are not reinstateable (commonly known as "single shot") we have arranged cascading coverage that drops down in order to eliminate any potential gap in coverage in the catastrophe program for subsequent event(s).